Covid-19 + Copley Hospital

-To make your appointment call our COVID Hotline at 802-888-8642 (if you do not reach one of our COVID screeners, please leave your name and phone number.)
-A COVID screener will get the information to register you and will set you up with an appointment time.
+To make your appointment call 802-888-8216.
+If you do not reach a Copley representative, please leave your name and phone number as we will get back with you to get information necessary to set you up with an appointment time.

 All testing is performed at Copley Hospital.
 Testing includes variant strains such as Delta and Omicron.

 When registering for your appointment, we will ask for an email address so you can sign up for “MyCareCorner” patient portal.
-Results will be posted to your portal within 24-48 hours.
+Results will be posted to your portal same day.
 If your test is positive, either Copley or your referring provider will contact you.